-For a day out with a difference, why not take your family to visit the DeSoto National Wildlife Refuge in Missouri Valley, Iowa?
-Did you know that between April and May, it's an excellent stomping ground for morel seekers?
+For a day out with a difference, why not take your family to visit the DeSoto National Wildlife Refuge in Missouri Valley?
+Did you know that throughout spring, it's an excellent stomping ground for morel seekers?

 In case you didn’t know, morels are an edible spring mushroom.
 They are something of a delicacy and one of the best places to find them is the DeSoto wildlife refuge.
 The fruiting bodies of the fungus are found below ground, so you have to be prepared to forage for them.
 They’re one of the few fruits of the forest that visitors are allowed to pick without a permit or registration.
 And even though the evasive spring mushroom may no longer be in season, the park has so much more to offer!